bbatsov/projectile/doc/index.md

 external tools could speed up some task substantially and the tools are available, Projectile will leverage them.

-Here's a glimpse of Projectile in action (find file in project using `ido`):
+Here's a glimpse of Projectile in action (find file in project using `ivy`):

 ![Projectile Screenshot](screenshots/projectile-demo.gif)

+In this short demo you can see:

+* finding files in a project
+* switching between implementation and test
+* switching between projects

 Projectile provides easy project management and navigation.
 The concept of a project is pretty basic - just a folder containing